← Back to BlogDigital Safety

 Here's how it works:

-1. The Call: You receive a call claiming to be from CBI, ED, Mumbai Police, or Customs
+1. The Call: You receive a call — often on WhatsApp — claiming to be from CBI, ED, Mumbai Police, or Customs

 2. The Accusation: They claim your Aadhaar is linked to money laundering, drug trafficking, or a package with illegal contents

-3. The Threat: They say you're "digitally arrested" and must stay on video call for "verification"
+3. The Threat: They say you're "digitally arrested" and must stay on video call (Skype or WhatsApp) for "verification"

-4. The Trap: Victims are kept on Skype/WhatsApp video for hours or even days
+4. The Trap: Victims are kept on video for hours or even days, forbidden from speaking to family

 5. The Demand: Pay lakhs to "clear your name" or face immediate arrest